-Normal admission arrangements apply.
-The admissions policy is based on the agreed Lincolnshire policy.
-We strive to be a fully inclusive school.
-All children will be treated according to their needs in line with the school's policy for equality of opportunity.
+Name of member of staff responsible for managing the school's responsibility for meeting the medical needs of pupils: Mrs. S Pruhs-Borrell line with the school's policy for equality of opportunity.
 No child will be denied admission because of his or her creed, race, physical ability or academic attainment.
 Where a child has a particular need e.g. wheelchair access the governors will make reasonable adjustments to ensure the child's needs are fully met.
 If a child is transferring into the school with a statement/EHC, or has been receiving extra support from LA centrally funded resources in their previous school, the continuation of this support will be negotiated with the appropriate officer of the LA to ensure that their needs can be met.
 Any variation to the above will need to be agreed by the full governing body.